Jerrod Calhoun

-Jerrod Frank Calhoun (born October 17, 1981) is an American college basketball coach who is currently the head coach for the Youngstown State Penguins men's basketball team.
+Jerrod Frank Calhoun (born October 17, 1981) is an American basketball coach and former guard who is the head coach of the Utah State Aggies men's basketball team.
+He previously served as the head coach at Youngstown State University from 2017 to 2024 and Fairmont State University from 2012 to 2017.
+He played college basketball at Cleveland State from 2001 to 2003.

 Playing career

 A standout basketball player at Villa Angela-St. Joseph High School in Cleveland, Ohio, Calhoun attended Cleveland State University and played two seasons under Rollie Massimino.
 He moved on to Cincinnati and acted as a student assistant under Bob Huggins until his graduation in 2004.

 Coaching career

 Calhoun's first job post graduation was as an assistant at Walsh University where he was part of the Cavaliers' NAIA national championship squad in 2005.
 In 2007, Calhoun rejoined Huggins at West Virginia as director of basketball operations, while being elevated to assistant coach for one season.

 In 2012, Calhoun was hired as the head coach of Division II Fairmont State University, and in six seasons at the helm, he guided the Falcons to a 124–38 record, which included four NCAA Division II Tournament appearances, and culminated in the school's first-ever title game appearance in 2017.

 Calhoun was named the 13th coach in Youngstown State history on March 27, 2017, replacing Jerry Slocum.

+On March 30, 2024, Calhoun was named the 22nd head coach of the Utah State men’s basketball team, replacing former coach Danny Sprinkle.